 - Run at least three identical cuts along the same workpiece side to eliminate the effect of mean transverse tool deflection.

-- Repeat the above at increasing feed (e.g. using manual feed override) until surface quality becomes unacceptable or noise indicate chatter.
+- Repeat the above at increasing feed (e.g. using feed override) until surface quality becomes unacceptable or noise indicates chatter.

 - Perform a simulation with millalyzer using the highest acceptable feed and use the computed forces as machine limits.

 Many times, radial engagement (or optimal load, or stepover) is the only parameter that can be freely varied during programming, because the geometry of cut or tool do not permit any increase in axial depth of cut.
 The function Recommend AE will find the highest possible value of radial engagement that is possible without exceeding the configured limits.